danielcbit/apcctrl/doc/manual/manual.rst

 NIS clients work principally by reading the STATFLAG record that is sent by the NIS server (present in the output of apcaccess).
-The low 16 bits are the standard APC status flag, and the upper 16 bits represent the internal state of apcupsd, so the slave can see when the power fails and know when to shutdown.
+The low 16 bits are the standard APC status flag, and the upper 16 bits represent the internal state of apcctrl, so the slave can see when the power fails and know when to shutdown.

 It would be possible to have a client also work as a server, but